homr0/gulp-web/README.md

 A test website that uses the Gulp build tool

 # Introduction
-This is an exercise in the
+This is an exercise in using Gulp to build a website.
+Besides Gulp for testing this will use Sass for CSS precompiling and Panini for page templating.

 # Directory Structure
 |- *dist/*

     This is where the built files will be outputted to.

 |- *node_modules/*

     The plugins needed to run the project are kept here.

 |- *src/*

     |- *css/*

         The built CSS files are here.

     |- *data/*

         Data for use in pages is here.

     |- *fonts/*

         Customized fonts are here.

     |- *images/*

         Images used for the site are here.

     |- *js/*

         JavaScript and jQuery scripts are here.

     |- *layouts/*

         Layouts/templates are here.

     |- *pages/*

         Contains the actual page bodies here.

     |- *partials/*

         The page partials to put into the templates are here.

     |- *scss/*
         SCSS partials are kept here.

 |- *gulpfile.js*

     Gulp tasks are kept here.

 |- *LICENSE*
-    License is here.

 |- *package.json*
     Information about the project and list of dependencies is here.

 |- *README.md*
-    You are here.
+    Information about the project is here.

 # Dependencies
 *gulp-sass* - Compiles Sass into CSS.